oldyew/qa_addicted_reading_club/002_read.md

 # [The Twelve-Factor App](https://12factor.net/)

-## Introduction

-- Methodology?
+Development process best practices for building software-as-a-service apps (web apps) that:

-- Declarative formats for setup automation
+- Use declarative formats for setup automation
-  - Що це значе, як саме?
 - Have a clean contract with the underlying operating system
-  - ?
-- Adopted for cloud platforms
+- Are suitable for deployment on modern cloud platforms
-  - Do we still need DevOps?
 - Minimize divergence between development and production, enabling continuous deployment
-  - which differences? hard/soft, data, configuration?
-  - чи дійсно це дає максимальну гнучкисть?
-- can scale up without significant changes to tooling, architecture, or development practices
+- Can scale up without significant changes to tooling, architecture, or development practices
-  - silver bullet?

-### Background

-- It is a triangulation on **ideal** practices
-  - мені вже страшно
+Paying particular attention to:

-- organic growth
+- the dynamics of the organic growth of an app over time
-- the dynamics of collaboration between developers
+- the dynamics of collaboration between developers working on the app’s codebase
 - and avoiding the cost of software erosion

-TODO: Table of content

 ## Table of contents